paulhnguyen/obliqueBART/examples/toy_examples/toy_problems_example.md

     ## 6 obart7 rot_axes   6    1000   1000 200 0     1     4     0

 Each row in the settings dataframe represents the parameters of a single run of the experiments.
-There are 3 different models: “obart7”, which is the default implementation of obliqueBART, “awbart”, the standard axis-aligned BART, and “rwbart”, which is axis-aligned BART with the rotated features.
+There are 3 different models.
+The first is *obart7*, which is the default implementation of obliqueBART.
+We compare obliqueBART with *awbart*, the standard implementation of axis-aligned BART, and *rwbart*, which is axis-aligned BART with the rotated features.
 The dataframe also contains the experiment type, which is represented by the variable “exp”.
-The two experiments are described in section XXX of XXX. “p” denotes the number of random rotations used in “rwbart”, and it takes values from $\{1,4,16,50,100,200\}$.
+The two experiments are the sin wave and rotated axes experiments, described in section XXX of XXX.
+Finally, “p” denotes the number of random rotations used in *rwbart*.

 The script study.R takes as input a row index (job_id) and runs the corresponding method on a training-testing split for the corresponding